djfaizp/pogo-auto-catcher/pc_log_receiver/README.md

 This is a desktop application that receives and displays Pokémon GO activity logs from the Android app.

+## Log Receiver Options

+There are two ways to receive logs from the Android app:

+1. **WebSocket Log Receiver**: Receives logs sent from the Android app via WebSocket
+2. **Frida Log Receiver**: Directly captures logs from the Frida script injected into Pokémon GO

 ## Features

 - Receives logs in real-time from the Android app